 Under the large data regime, it is possible to keep an accurate predictive accuracy over a longer time period.
-In the following, the Fig. 2 shows some spatial comparisons of some flow quantities in the training domain at a specific instant representative of a single plume ascent.
+In the following, the figure 2 shows some spatial comparisons of some flow quantities in the training domain at a specific instant representative of a single plume ascent.
+Despite strongly evolving three-